 Try tieing your laces using the heel-lock method to avoid the risk of blisters or losing your shoes in the mud.
 Very handy!

 The junior squad has a box of second hand shoes and it's worth having a look to see if there's anything in your size.
+Anna Chapman looks after the box - email her if you want a particular size.
 There's no charge to take a pair, but the scheme relies on people putting shoes back into the box when they grow out of a particular size.